Becker College receives $40K donation

 The National Alliance on Mental Illness estimates that nearly 44 million Americans are affected by mental illness per year.
 Yet, an analysis by the national Health Resources and Services Administration (HRSA) finds that there are not enough providers to offer timely and adequate care.
 HRSA projects some 10,000 full-time providers need to be added to mental health care professions across the country by 2025 to meet the expected growth in demand.

-Becker’s MA in Mental Health Counseling program is approved by the Board of Higher Education, accredited by the New England Association of Schools and Colleges (NEASC), and meets all pre-master’s requirements for licensure as a mental health counselor (LMHC) in Massachusetts.
+Becker’s MA in Mental Health Counseling program is approved by the Board of Higher Education, accredited by the New England Commission of Higher Education (NECHE), and meets all pre-master’s requirements for licensure as a mental health counselor (LMHC) in Massachusetts.
 Applications are currently being accepted for the May 2018 cohort.
 For more information contact: Dr. Beth Greenberg at email@example.com.